JoeyyScott/general-gielinor-game/TESTING.md

     + I tried a few more tests and decided to look around for a resource on Regex and found [this tool](https://regexr.com/) which was instrumental in helping me test and lookup what different syntax did and thus I was able to adapt my RegEx.

 + **Sounds not playing** - This bug only occured when a new question was loaded and guessed before the previous sound for the guess had finished playing.
-    + I noticed this during testing as I was cicking through the questions rapidly but in an ideal user scenario they would take the time to read the outcome of their guess.
+    + I noticed this during testing as I was clicking through the questions rapidly but in an ideal user scenario they would take the time to read the outcome of their guess.
     + Nevertheless I thought about utilizing the pause function.
-I knew I had to reset the point at which it would play when called again and so I typed ```guessCorrect.``` and the first propety offered to me was ```currentTime``` so I utilized this in my event listener for buttonNext.
+I knew I had to reset the point at which it would play when called again and so I typed ```guessCorrect.``` and the first propety offered to me was ```currentTime``` so I utilized this in my event listener for ```buttonNext```.
     + This was done so whenever a new question was called the sounds would always play on a user's guess.

 [Return to README.md](README.md).